vishwapriti27/Bajaj-Insurance-Customer-Churn-Analysis/README.md

 Created new derived features using Python scripts

-Chruned based on business problem
+Churned based on business problem

 Churn Risk Score & Churn risk level(High/Medium/Low Churn Segments)

 Step 5:

 Once data is transformed and ready for analysis, load it into the Power BI Desktop application by establishing a connection with the MySQL database.
-After importing data perform exploratory data analysis to find trends and patterns within data.
+After importing data, perform exploratory data analysis to find trends and patterns within data.
 Create interactive dashboards focusing on different aspects like customer churn overview by (Product, Region, Income Group), Churn Risk Segmentation, Retention trend.
 Used visuals like bar chart, doughnut chart, and line chart to visualise the data and slicers to apply filters and make the dashboard interactive.
-At the end proposed insights & suggestions to reduce customer churn of Bajaj Finserv.
+At the end, proposed insights & suggestions to reduce customer churn of Bajaj Finserv.

-This project aims to provide the Bajaj Finserv with actionable insights that can help them make informed decisions about their 10–15% churn reduction, 20% higher renewals for Travel & Pocket Insurance, and Revenue protection for high-value urban customers.
+This project aims to provide Bajaj Finserv with actionable insights that can help them make informed decisions about their 10–15% churn reduction, 20% higher renewals for Travel & Pocket Insurance, and Revenue protection for high-value urban customers.